 Amazon CloudFront – How To Setup CloudFront To Work With S3

-Assuming you run a high trafficked website or blog and you ran in to these following problems:
+Assuming you run a high trafficked website or blog and you ran into these following problems:

 • Slow content serving – Contents (htmls, images, download files) are serving at extremely slow speed, especially during traffic spikes